N0E-P/fal_api/README.md

 npm install
 ```

-## 2. Rename config.example.json to config.json and fill in the API key value
+## 2. Rename config.example.json to config.json and fill in the values

 More details to fill the file can be found below.